 Keeping your gear stored in containers is a big part of staying organized while on the water, as well as when loading and unloading your boat.
 Three storage options are cases, boxes and bags.

 Cases: A waterproof case like the Flambeau HD Rod case can be used to safely transport expensive and fragile items, especially in wet conditions.
 Available in hard or soft plastic models, waterproof cases come in a range of sizes from ones small enough for a cell phone to extra-large cases with foam padding for bulky items.
 A step down from a waterproof case is a dry storage box.
 These boxes will keep items dry in the rain, but may not keep the water out in heavy rains or if submerged.
 For expensive items, such as electronics, consider a waterproof case, while for other less costly items a storage box will often suffice.

 |Boat storage boxes come in a variety of sizes and shapes to fit your individual needs.|

-Storage Boxes: Storage boxes are also useful to help organize a boat and can be classified as either portable or permanently installed models, like a hatch liner.
+Storage Boxes: Storage dry boxes are also useful to help organize a boat and can be classified as either portable or permanently installed models, like a hatch liner.
 Look for storage boxes with a watertight, O-ring seal to keep moisture out.
+Plano dry storage boxes feature a watertight O-ring seal around the lid to help seal out rain and moisture.
 Portable models can be used for carrying first-aid supplies or Coast Guard-required safety equipment.
 Portables can be better suited for smaller boats without lockable storage spaces, so you can remove them and their valuable contents when the boat is unsupervised.